Understanding Online Anxiety Treatment

 Signs You May Benefit From Anxiety Treatment

-- Physical symptoms such as a racing heart, tight chest, nausea, diarrhea, dizziness, shakiness, sweating, or muscle tension
+- Physical symptoms such as a racing heart, tight chest, nausea, dizziness, shakiness, sweating, or muscle tension

 - Sleep problems (trouble falling asleep, waking early, or restless sleep)